LCD344/Kirby-userManager-panel-extention/readme.md

 ## Changelog

+**0.5**
+- Added user permissions in accordance with kirby 2.4.1
+- You can now change the title of the widget

 **0.4.7**
-- You can now reliabl get the current user.
+- You can now reliably get the current user.

 **0.4.6**
 - It is now possible to specify what roles can be created in the manager.